gromacs/gromacs/docs/user-guide/mdrun-performance.rst

     "12" specifies that the GPUs with IDs 1 and 2 (as reported by the GPU runtime) can be used by mdrun.
 This is useful when sharing a node with other computations, or if a GPU is best used to support a display.
+Without specifying this parameter, mdrun will utilize all GPUs.
 If many GPUs are present, a comma may be used to separate the IDs, so "12,13" would make GPUs 12 and 13 available to mdrun.
     It could be necessary to use different GPUs on different nodes of a simulation, in which case the environment variable ``GMX_GPU_ID`` can be set differently for the ranks on different nodes to achieve that result.
+    In |Gromacs| versions preceding 2018, this parameter used to specify both GPU availability and GPU task assignment.
+    The latter is now done by ``-gputasks`` parameter.

 ``-gputasks``
     A string that specifies the ID numbers of the GPUs to be